ngrx/platform/projects/ngrx.io/content/guide/data/extension-points.md

 `PersistenceResultHandler` which produces a persistence results observable that goes back to the NgRx store.

-The `EntityEffects` class intercepts actions that have an `op` property whose value is one of the `persistOps`.
+The `EntityEffects` class intercepts actions that have an `entityOp` property whose value is one of the `persistOps`.
 Other actions are ignored by this effect.

-It tries to process any action with such an `op` property by looking for a
+It tries to process any action with such an `entityOp` property by looking for a

 ### Choose data service for the type